MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ***Save the custom block textures***

 The die block texture will need to be created and placed in the Resource Pack.
-When creating your own custom textures, make sure they are 16x16 for custom blocks that are not using custom geometries.
+When creating your own custom textures, make sure they are 16x16 for custom blocks not using custom geometries.

 These were made in paint and are 16x16 pixels.
-There are 7 images because it’s a die block plus red for the in-hand texture.
+There are 7 images because it’s a die block (6 sides) plus red for the in-hand texture.

+In terms of naming conventions, the image that shows the '1' side should be named 'die_1' and so on, while the in-hand image should be named 'die_red'

 :::image type="content" source="Media/AddCustomDieBlock/AddCustomBlock3.png" alt-text="Side 1 of 7 die sides.":::